The DRC Somalia Programme is the largest of the six country programmes in the Horn of Africa and Yemen region.

 The vast majority of DRC activities in the semi-autonomous territory of Puntland are targeted towards humanitarian assistance in support of displaced populations.
 DRC adopts an integrated approach by providing life-saving assistance, supporting protection, food security and livelihoods and WASH activities, and constructing and rehabilitating infrastructure for internally displaced persons (IDPs), conflict-and drought affected populations and the urban poor.

-In addition, DRC’s assistance include the provision of cash relief and shelter kits, as well as the construction and rehabilitation of water infrastructure, schools, and other community assets.
-In Bossaso, DRC is currently providing returnees from Yemen with essential food and nonfood items with support from WFP, as well as a local integration package for returnees from Yemen who are voluntarily willing to stay in Bossaso.
+In addition, DRC’s assistance include the provision of cash and voucher relief and shelter kits, vocational skills trainings, Small Medium Enterprise (SME) support, provision of agricultural inputs, as well as the construction and rehabilitation of water infrastructure, schools, and other community assets.
+In Bossaso, DRC is currently providing returnees from Yemen with essential food and non-food items using DRC own funds, as well as a local integration package for returnees from Yemen who are voluntarily willing to stay in Bossaso using funding from ECHO

-DRC’s sub-offices in Puntland are in Gardo, Bossaso, Garowe, and North Galkacyo and south Galkacyo.
+DRC’s sub-offices in Puntland are in Gardo, Bossaso, Garowe, and North Galkyo.

 Other Projects, Partnerships and Consortia